pgpartman/pg_partman/doc/pg_partman.md

  - `pg_partman_bgw.dbname`
     - Required.
 The database(s) that maintenance will run on.
 If more than one, use a comma separated list.
 If not set, BGW will do nothing.
+ - `pg_partman_bgw.role`
+    - Required.
+The role that maintenance will run as.
+Only a single role name is allowed.
+Default is an arbitrary value of "partman_maintainer".
+It is HIGHLY recommended that a non-superuser role be set for this value.
+See the README.md Setup instructions for the necessary privileges for this role.
  - `pg_partman_bgw.interval`
     - Number of seconds between maintenance calls.
 Default is 3600 (1 hour).
     - See further documentation below on suggested values for this based on partition types & intervals used.
- - `pg_partman_bgw.role`
-    - The role that maintenance will run as.
-Default is "postgres".
-Only a single role name is allowed.
  - `pg_partman_bgw.analyze`
     - Same purpose as the p_analyze argument to `run_maintenance()`.
 See below for more detail.
 Set to 'on' for TRUE.
 Set to 'off' for FALSE (Default is 'off').
  - `pg_partman_bgw.jobmon`